DSR-RHIT/creating-reproducible-reports/pages/113_report.md

 - To add a figure caption, we add an argument to the code chunk header, e.g. `{r fig.cap = "Figure 1.
 Load cell calibration test setup"} `.

 ### create a data table

+Here we import and discuss the table we created earlier and saved in the `results` directory.

 ![](../resources/images/text-icon.png)<!-- -->